Modulus-Labs/RockyBot/README.md

 However, if you'd like to pull another asset than ETH or BTC, you might have to pull your own data using the same setup.
 For that, you will need your own API_KEY from the Graph.

 After you acquire the key, go to the `DataAquisition/` directory and modify the `config.ts` script with your own API_KEY by changing the `API_KEY` variable.

+### Data Generation

+Simply run `process_dataset.py` with no arguments.
+This command generates `.npy` files for the `playground_task` task which will be used in classification eval/training.

 ### Model Training